CLNEulalia/Binary-Trees-And-Tries/README.md

 We’ve already learned about linked lists, a basic way to store data in nodes.
 Binary trees and tries are more advanced node-based structures that store data hierarchically from top to bottom (in the shape of, you guessed it, an actual tree).
 But here’s where we get fancy: Nodes in a binary tree or trie can point to more than one node!
 Let’s explore how this works.

+## Instructions

+Complete the activity as outlined below.
+When you are finished, submit an an issue answering the exit ticket questions to summarize your learning on this topic!

 ## Learning Objectives

 - Describe how binary trees and tries are structured.